vampserv/getting-started-ios/README.md

     $ pod install

 **Note**: Please note that if your installation fails, it may be because you are installing with a version of Git lower than CocoaPods is expecting.
-Please ensure that you are running Git >= 1.8.0 by executing git --version.
-You can get a full picture of the installation details by executing pod install --verbose.
+Please ensure that you are running Git >= 1.8.0 by executing `git --version`.
+You can get a full picture of the installation details by executing `pod install --verbose`.